-What has been the effect on UK compensation of the shareholder advisory vote?
-It seems fair to say that the new regime brought about a much higher level of shareholder engagement with the pay-setting process.
-In the initial year there was a flurry of high visibility activity, most famously in the case of GlaxoSmithKline, in which a large golden parachute (estimated by shareholders at \$35 million) for the CEO triggered a shareholder revolt that led to rejection of the remuneration committee's report.
-During that year there were press accounts of shareholder interventions into the remuneration policy of perhaps a dozen large firms.
-40
+What has been the effect on U.K. compensation of the shareholder advisory vote?
+The new regime likely brought about a much higher level of shareholder engagement with the pay-setting process.
+In the initial year, there was a flurry of high visibility activity, most famously in the case of GlaxoSmithKline, in which a large golden parachute (estimated by shareholders at \$35 million) for the CEO triggered a shareholder revolt that led to rejection of the remuneration committee's report.71 During that year there were press accounts of shareholder interventions into the remuneration policy of perhaps a dozen large firms.72